 Answer: Unknown

-Reminder: Be sure to not use any state equipment to listen to the candidates.
-If you do not have access to your own computer, please call into the phone number listed above.

 Note: All candidates were asked to email their talking highlights to the secretary by end of day 5/6/2020.
 I have included what was received.

 IV.
 Candidates for Statewide President

 Megan Dayton

 Hello Local 601, I’m Megan Dayton and I’m running for Statewide President to represent MAPE members.
 I’m running because I believe in a Minnesota where everyone can thrive.
 That means living-wage jobs with good benefits, it means a well-funded, well-supported State workforce, it means access to healthcare coverage that is quality and affordable, and it expands who participates in our democracy.
 More than that, I’m running because I believe in organized labor and the way that we build power can actually improve people’s lives